 TBG

-Ownership
+Ownership Structure

 TBG was formed to develop, design, construct, own, operate, and finance the portion of the BBPL located within Brazil.

 Under a Shareholders’ Agreement, each of Petrobrás, BBPP (whose shareholders include BHP, El Paso and British Gas), Transredes, Shell and Enron subscribed to shares of TBG in accordance with their respective commitments to make available to TBG capital in the form of bridge loans, shareholder equity, shareholder subordinated debt and overrun capital.